jorahty/intro/README.md

 Write a Python program `git-101.py` that reads two integers from standard input (stdin) and prints out their sum to standard output (stdout).

+**⚠️ Important**: For the autograder to run correctly:
-The code must be in a file named `git-101.py` for the autograder to run correctly.
+- The code must be in a file named `git-101.py`

-**⚠️ Important**: Do not modify the `.github` directory.
+- Do not modify the `.github` directory

 ## Docker Image